 Steatorrhea is the passage of fat > 6 g/24 hr stools.

-For more information
+For more information see steatorrhea

 Malabsorption is a common presentation for a variety of diseases.
 Treatment of malabsorption is essentially the treatment of the causing disease.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community